AmauryHamon/masterthesis-web2print/content/text/part-2-6a1mat9bx.md

-> Are.na, for example, is a small community.
+> <span class="arena">Are.na</span>, for example, is a small community.
 There are a lot of people who share a lot of things, with a lot of good will, which is great.
 But there are also a lot of people who have so many private things, I imagine.
 It's a bit restrictive.
 But I think the code is the same, maybe a little more participative.

 Frederik Mahler-Andersen